-The CCP Framework identifies that up to five percent of practicing RNs and NPs will be audited annually.
+The CCP Framework identifies that a select percentage (e.g. 5%) of practicing RNs and NPs will be audited annually.
 For the 2018 audit, 250 members were selected, which works out to 4.7% of eligible members.

 What are the criteria used to select members for the audit?

 Any member who renews a practicing license and indicates that they have completed CCP may be selected for the audit.
 Additional selection criteria, such as primary area of responsibility, are used to ensure members are included from across different areas of practice (e.g., acute care, long term care, education, administration/management, etc.,).
-The selection process also ensures that five percent of eligible NPs and five percent of those who are self-employed are included in the audit.
+The selection process also ensures that a select percentage of eligible NPs and those who are self-employed are included in the audit.

 Can I be audited more than once?

 Yes.
 Members can be chosen for the audit annually.
 Participation in the audit process for a licensure year does not exclude you from being included in the audit in subsequent licensure years.

 If I am selected for the audit, how will I be notified?